-We also have a new Cape Fear Marathon & Half on Bald Head Island on October 27, 2024, and will have a special award for those who complete both Cape Fear events in the same year!
+We are also excited to host the Cape Fear Marathon & Half on Bald Head Island again this Fall on October 26, 2025, and will have a special Cape Fear Cup award for those who complete both Cape Fear events in the same year!
 Registration is also at RunSignUp.com.

 With 50km and 51-mile race options, Badwater® Cape Fear features a twelve-mile warm-up on the car-free, one-lane-wide roads and maritime forest trails of Bald Head Island, followed by either 19.5 or 39 miles of running on the wild and secluded sandy beach between Cape Fear and Fort Fisher.
-The race is held along the Atlantic Seaboard with spectacular views of the Frying Pan Shoals to the east and wild and undeveloped Cape Fear River marshlands to the west.
+The race is held along the Atlantic Seaboard with spectacular views of the Erving Pan Shoals to the east and wild and undeveloped Cape Fear River marshlands to the west.
 Running this remote coast is a dramatic, invigorating, and inspiring manner in which to experience the Cape Fear region in all its grandeur!